UCL/MPHY0026/doc/background/definition.rst

 Surgery can be defined as
 `a procedure involving cutting, or joining together a persons tissues`_ for the purpose of diagnosis or treatment (`Wikipedia`_).
 Surgeon's do surgery in an operating room or operating theatre.
-They typically do not have large imaging devices in.
-They may have a C-arm X-ray, endoscopy, or if needed, portable ultrasound machines are brought in as necessary.
+Most operating theatres do not have large imaging devices in.
+Some operating theatres may have a C-arm X-ray machine.
+Portable imaging devices such as endoscopy or laparoscopy stacks or ultrasound machines are brought in as necessary.

 Interventional Radiologists